Jiayun-Zhang/Hand_keypoint_detector/README.md

 <p align="center">Convert hand key points into gripper poses and generate visualization videos</p>

-Manually modify the opening or closing of the gripper
+Finally, we should manually modify the opening or closing of the gripper
 ```
 python gripper.py
 ```